Shiro Saigo: Departure from Kodokan

 In 1890, Saigō was forced to leave the Kōdōkan due to his involvement in a street brawl.
 According to sources, a drunken Shiro challenged a sumotori named Araumi, knocking him out with a throw.
-However, after the throw Arauma would have bitten Saigo's leg, which caused a brawl between Shiro's entourage of judoka and Araumi's sumo stable.
+However, after the throw Araumi would have bitten Saigo's leg, which caused a brawl between Shiro's entourage of judoka and Araumi's sumo stable.
 Saigo also attacked many policemen who attempted to break it up, injuring some of them and even throwing some others into a nearby river, which got him in jail until Kano could get him out.
 He retired to Nagasaki, devoting the rest of his life to kyūdō.
 As a sign of pardon, however, Kano conceded him the 6th dan after his death.

 The main character in Akira Kurosawa's 1943 directorial debut, Sugata Sanshirō, was based on Shiro Saigo, the film being based on the novel of the same name written by Tsunejiro Tomita's son, Tsuneo.